engity-com/bifroest/docs/reference/auditlog/remote-targets/index.md

 * Audit segments: `.baudit` or `.beaudit` under `<producer-id>/<segment-file-name>`.
 * Selected session recordings: `.bcast` or `.becast` under `<producer-id>/<recording-uuid>.<suffix>`.

-The local journal remains authoritative and retains its segments.
+When the audit journal is enabled, it remains authoritative and retains its segments.
 Remote targets never receive `head.cbor`, the active segment, JSONL or a decrypted Cast.
 A downloaded segment alone is **not** a complete journal for the [audit CLI](../../cli/audit/index.md).
 Keep the complete local journal for verification and an independently trusted chain tip to detect missing remote history.
+[Recording-only](../recording.md#recording-only) delivers sealed Recordings without creating journal segments.

 Clear originals contain confidential content after decompression; encrypted originals expose signed public metadata.
 Protect every destination and configure its retention independently.